dj-jazzyjaz/DINT/README.md

 </div>

 This codebase uses the Web Extension starter https://github.com/ymdevs/Web-Extension-Starter.
-Below is the setup documentention from that repo:
+Below is the setup doc from that repo:

 ## Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)